TechyStarr/Student-Management-API/README.md

     - Register with your preferred details

-3. Sign into your account
+3. Sign in to your account
     - Input the details you registered with to generate a JWT token
     - Copy this access token without the quotation marks